 This work aimed to determine filtration performance of polypropylene hollow-fibre membranes (HFMs) for removing submicron particles from air.

-Experiments were performed in a glass chamber supplied with aerosol of submicrometer-size particles.
+Experiments were performed in a glass chamber supplied with a polydisperse submicrometric size aerosol.
 Two types of HFMs varying in packing density, active filtration area and pore-size distribution were tested in outside-in configuration in suction mode.
 By measuring the number of particles upstream and downstream of the HFM, the filtration efficiency was determined.
 Three air flow velocities (5, 10 and 15 cm/s) were used to compare the velocity effect on filtration efficiency.
 Particle counting was carried out using a TSI 3075 condensation particle counter connected to a TSI 3080 scanning mobility particle sizer in 64 particle size channels from 16.8 to 572.5 nm.
-The results show...
+The results show ...

 Session: G7 - Filter Loading